Zibsun/leands/docs/prioritization.md

 **Impact** — estimates business value brought by a single point of Reach.

-For example, if you sell Data Products to banks, Impact estimates your hypothesis effect on a particular bank.
-Let's say one bank strongly needs your solution.
-So, Impact = 3.
-Another hypothesis would be Impact = 1, but there are three banks in need of it.
-Assuming Reach is proportional to the number of banks interested in each solution, Reach and Impact are different in these cases.
-But their product in the formula affects both scores equally.
+Let's say you sell Data Products to banks.
+Then Impact is an estimate of the influence of the hypothesis on a particular bank.
+For example, one hypothesis may be essential, and its Impact = 3.
+The Impact of another hypothesis is 1.
+However, the market (proportional to the number of banks that can potentially be interested in the related data product) for the first hypothesis is large and is equal to 3, and for the other hypothesis, the market is three times less and equal to 1.

 ## Prioritization Hints

 * Invite the DS team.
 Joint discussions about Impact and Reach with the stakeholders will ensure in-depth understanding, inspire, and facilitate better decisions along the way.
 * The DS team may resist participating.
-The prioritization makes no sense without a proper Effort estimation.
-And their presence is crucial for it.
+Explain that the prioritization makes no sense without a proper Effort estimation, and their presence is crucial.
 * You may still discover later that the prioritization or a particular score was incorrect.
+It's OK.
 Although this process isn't perfect, it maximizes the chances of success in the long run.
 * Only hands-on implementers may participate in Effort estimation.
 Business stakeholders usually lowball an estimate.

 ## Prioritization Approach Development

-Approach prioritization in your company will develop with time.
+The approach to prioritization in your company will develop with time.
 Here are the few potential directions for that:

 * Split the Confidence into Confidence from the business perspective and technical feasibility.
 * Standardize the Confidence scale with a set of criteria.
-For example, there are similar cases in your country, successful A/B tests, and a complete business model.
-These factors increase Confidence.
+You might have factors that increase the Confidence of a hypothesis: confirmed similar cases in your country, successful A/B tests, or a business case.
 * A similar scale works with Impact.

 Sometimes, senior staff may try to intervene and devalue the teamwork by altering the priorities you chose.
 Invite them to the next prioritization session.
-Rather than solely deciding on specific hypotheses’s Impact or Confidence, they will have to sell their ideas to the team.
+Rather than solely deciding on specific hypotheses' Impact or Confidence, they will have to sell their ideas to the team.

 ![Prioritization Meme](_images/prioritization-meme.png)